 But when it comes to grilling, the grates will be much hotter than the inside of the actual grill.
 You can buy another thermometer to keep track of the temperature if you want.

 Probe thermometers are very accurate and can be placed in the grill, on the grates, or even inside the grilling meat.
-You could also invest in a laser thermometer to point the gun at where you want to read the temperature and get an instant reading.
+You could also invest in a laser thermometer to point where you want to read the temperature and get an instant reading.